 “Good question!
 So I’m at present making another series of my kid’s series Deadly 60, which is very much this time round based on conservation, with conservation at the heart of everything we do.
 Then I’ve got another big project on sharks after that, so yeah, there will always be another new passion project for me, I’m sure.”

-Steve Backshall – The Royal Hall, 19th October 2019, 3pm followed by a book signing of Expedition.
+Steve Backshall – Leeds Town Hall, 1st November 2020, 3pm followed by a book signing of Expedition.
+Buy Tickets